• Skip to main content

 Water boiling in a medium sized stock pot.

-• Add the dried hibiscus flowers.
+• Add water to the hibiscus extract.

 The water will concentrate and will take on a deep red color as well as a thick consistency – almost like a thin syrup.